okeeffed/developer-notes/manual/Docker/MySQL-Development.md

 ## Updating the local Docker MySQL instance

-Log into the container and first log into `mysql` using `mysql -u root -p`.
+Log into the container `docker exec -it CONTAINER_ID /bin/bash` and first log into `mysql` using `mysql -u root -p`.
 This will prompt you for that password we created, so now type that in and enter the command line terminal.
 First, run `CREATE USER 'admin'@'%' IDENTIFIED BY 'password';` Run `GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%' WITH GRANT OPTION;`.
 Finally, run `FLUSH PRIVILEGES;`.